pdfarranger/pdfarranger/TESTING.md

 -   Drag a PDF file from a file explorer

--   Copy a PDF file from another pdfarranger instance and paste it interleaved
+-   Copy a PDF file from another PDF Arranger instance and paste it interleaved

 -   Select all pages, copy then paste odd

 -   Select even page, then invert selection

--   Drag a PDF file from a pdfarranger to a other pdfarranger instance
+-   Drag a PDF file from a PDF Arranger to a other PDF Arranger instance

 -   Duplicate a page